 I learned about meditation and mindfulness.
 How can gardens bring you into the present moment?

-Using some of the discoveries I made in Japan and elsewhere I was part of the team that designed A Quiet Garden at the RHS Malvern Show to publicise the work of the Quiet Garden Movement.(see blogs)
+Using some of the discoveries I made in Japan and elsewhere I was part of the team that designed A Quiet Garden at the RHS Malvern Show to publicise the work of the Quiet Garden Movement.(see the post below)

 And so it goes on, I’m learning all the time!
 Scroll through my blogs to see where this interest has taken me.